librato/librato-logreporter/README.md

 [![Gem Version](https://badge.fury.io/rb/librato-logreporter.png)](http://badge.fury.io/rb/librato-logreporter) [![Build Status](https://secure.travis-ci.org/librato/librato-logreporter.png?branch=master)](http://travis-ci.org/librato/librato-logreporter) [![Code Climate](https://codeclimate.com/github/librato/librato-logreporter.png)](https://codeclimate.com/github/librato/librato-logreporter)

-NOTE: This library is in active development and is suggested for early-adopter use only.

 `librato-logreporter` provides an easy interface to write metrics ultimately bound for [Librato Metrics](https://metrics.librato.com/) to your logs or another IO stream.
 It is fully format-compliant with [l2met](https://github.com/ryandotsmith/l2met).
 If you are running on Heroku it will allow you to easily insert metrics which can be retrieved via a [log drain](https://devcenter.heroku.com/articles/logging#syslog-drains).

 NOTE: Current versions of this library use the [logging conventions](https://github.com/ryandotsmith/l2met/wiki/Usage) established in l2met 2.0 and greater.
 For use with [older versions](https://github.com/ryandotsmith/l2met/wiki/Usage) of l2met, use v0.1 of this gem.